 Report unacceptable behaviour

 At Manchester we have a zero-tolerance approach to bullying, harassment, discrimination, gender-based violence, hate or micro-aggressions.
 If you have witnessed any forms of this behaviour, or have a safeguarding concern, you can report it anonymously or get support from a trained advisor.
-Find out more about Report + Support and our latest campaign, It’s Never OK.
+Find out more about Report + Support.

 We encourage students to discuss incidents with the police when they happen, where you can access specialist support and decide whether you would like to engage with a formal reporting process.
 If you are in danger or it’s an emergency please call 999, otherwise you can call 101, visit your local police station or report the incident online.